 Roasting pan with cooking rack

 After removing the roast from the oven, lift the roasting rack away from the roasting pan to give you access to the accumulated drippings at the bottom of the roasting pan.
-Follow your favorite gravy and incorporates the drippings.
+Follow your favorite gravy recipe that incorporates the drippings.

 Thermometers work best when placed directly into the meat rather than near a bone.
 Nearby bones will cause the thermometer to register a falsely high temperature.